owncloud/ocis/extensions/app-registry/apps.md

 - `mime_type` is the mime type you want to configure
 - `extension` is the file extension to be used for new files
 - `name` is the name of the file / mime type
-- `description` is a human readable description of the file / mime type
+- `description` is a human-readable description of the file / mime type
 - `icon` URL to an icon which should be used for that mime type
 - `default_app` name of the default app which opens this mime type when the user doesn't specify one
 - `allow_creation` is whether a user should be able to create new file from that mime type (`true` or `false`)